Fast construction on a restricted budget: Spanning subgraphs

-\paragraph{Stage II (Connecting the paths)} \stage{$n\log^\eta{n}$}{$o(n)$} At this stage Builder tries to connect most of the paths to each other, eventually obtaining an almost-spanning path in his graph.
-Let $t_2\sim n\log^{\eta}{n}$ for some $\sigma<\eta<2\sigma<1$.
-During the next $t_2$ observed edges, Builder purchases an edge connecting the suffix of one of his paths to the prefix of another.
+\paragraph{Stage II (Connecting the paths)} \stage{$n\log^{1/2}{n}$}{$o(n)$} At this stage Builder tries to connect most of the $s=s'-s_0\sim s'$ complete paths to each other, eventually obtaining an almost-spanning path in his graph.
+For convenience, we re-enumerate the complete paths by $[s]$.
+Let $t_2=n\log^{1/2}{n}$.
+During the next $t_2$ observed edges, Builder purchases an edge connecting the last vertex of one of his paths to the first vertex of another.
 Formally, he purchases every observed edge of the form $\{v^i_{\ell_i},v^j_0\}$ for $i\ne j$.
 We will need the following lemma: \begin{lemma}[\cite{BKS12}*{Lemma 4.4}] Let $s,k\ge 1$ and let $D$ be an $s$-vertex digraph in which for every two disjoint $A,B\subseteq V(D)$ with $|A|,|B|\ge k$, $D$ contains an edge between $A$ and $B$.
 Then, $D$ contains a directed path of length $s-2k+1$. \end{lemma}

 We use the lemma on an auxiliary digraph $D$ on the vertex set $[s]$ that is defined as follows.
 We observe $t_2$ random edges.
 Whenever Builder observes (and purchases) an edge of the form $\{v^i_{\ell_i},v^j_0\}$, we add the edge $(i,j)$ to $D$.
-We now have to claim that $D$ satisfies the requirements of the lemma for $k=\eps s$.
+We now have to claim that $D$ satisfies the requirements of the lemma for $k=\eps' s$.